Akhilreddy-GIT/Leet_Code/README.md

 # Leet_Code
-Collection of LeetCode solutions with optimized approaches, organized by difficulty and language.
+Collection of LeetCode solutions with explanations and optimized approaches.